ColinMcNeil/discord-music-bot/README.md

 - **!volume <volume>** - Changes the volume.
 Use values from 1 to 100, although over 100 will work if you enjoy gain distortion.
 - **!reset** - Resets the bot.

+# General changes
+- Track length now displayed when the bot confirms song requests.
+- Environment variables can be used instead of hard-coded variables.

 # Available commands
 - **!request <video/playlist/alias>** - Adds a YouTube video or playlist to the queue.
 You can provide the full URL, just the video ID, full playlist URL or an alias.